-An Involvement Partner is a person who has received support from Nottinghamshire Healthcare (or cared for someone who has) in the last five years and works with us to improve services.
+An Involvement Partner is a person who has received support from Nottinghamshire Healthcare (or cared for someone who has) and works with us to improve services.

 We work together with Involvement Partners because it is important to understand what matters to people, their views, what we are getting right and what needs to improve.
 Their experience is invaluable to us in shaping the services we design and the care we provide.